IuryOliveira567/landing-page-1/README.md

 Hi there!

-This is my first front end project, a simple landing page for a fictional tech company.
+This is my second front end project, a simple landing page for a fictional tech company.

 ### Technologies i used